 - 1. Put the mount into a Park 3 position.
-This is important to ensure that there is not uneven pressure on the gears due to an out of balance load when gear meshing.
+This is important to ensure that there is not uneven pressure on the gears due to an out of balance load.
 Be sure that the mount is powered off.
 Park 3 is counterweight shaft down and scope in line with the R.A. axis, pointing toward the pole. - 2.
 Remove the Lever Assembly Cover.
 Grip the cover and pull it straight out. - 3.
+Make sure the lever is in its normal position snapped in place, parallel to the respective axis. - 4.
 Loosen the Lever Assembly screws.
-Using a 7/64" hex key, loosen the two screws (#1 in the illustration) so that the assembly is freed to move.
-This should require less than one turn of each screw. - 4.
-Apply a slight pressure to the Lever Assembly.
-Using your index finger and thumb, apply a very gentle pinching pressure to shift the lever assembly towards your thumb (it only needs to touch).
+Using a 5/64" or 7/64" hex key, loosen the two screws (#1 in the illustration) so that the assembly is freed to move.
+This should require less than one turn of each screw. - 5.
+Apply a slight pressure to the lever assembly.
+Using your index finger and thumb as shown, apply a very gentle pinching pressure to shift the assembly towards your thumb (the backstop only needs to touch).
 This sets the proper backstop position.
-Take great care not to push on the gearbox itself, as that would cause the box to pivot out of mesh and give a bad adjustment. - 5.
-Tighten the screws.
-While maintaining the slight pressure, snug and then tighten both screws.
-Do Not Overtighten. - 6.
-Replace the Lever Cover.
-Replace the cover and you are finished.
-It is that simple! - 7.
-Repeat with the Dec. axis.
-Repeat the process with the Dec. axis, if necessary.